What is GST Council?

 - Other matters pertaining to the implementation and regulation of GST in India.

-The GST Council is managed by the GST Council Secretariat.
-The GST Council Secretariat is manned by officers taken on deputation from both the Central and State Governments.
-In the first meeting for creation of the Council, the Cabinet provided for adequate funds for meeting the recurring and non-recurring expenses of the GST Council Secretariat.
-The entire cost for managing the GST Council Secretariat is borne by the Central Government.
+The Secretariat manages the GST Council.
+The Secretariat is manned by officers taken on deputation from both the Central and State Governments.
+In the first meeting for the creation of the Council, the Cabinet provided for adequate funds for meeting the recurring and non-recurring expenses of the Secretariat.
+The entire cost for managing the Secretariat is borne by the Central Government.